 In this course students will integrate more of the servant-leader characteristics, and further develop the disposition of a servant-leader.
 The course explores the art, science and methods leaders use to acknowledge, stimulate, and further develop their capacity of foresight.
-Students engage macro-system perspectives applying strategy and stewardship as they consider introducing vision into the reality of complex organizational and community systems (includes a 3 day residency).
+Students engage macro-system perspectives applying strategy and stewardship as they consider introducing vision into the reality of complex organizational and community systems.

 ORGL 522 Leadership & Community (3 credits)

 5-day residency at St. Andrews Abbey in Valyermo, CA

 This course is an appreciation for and an understanding of the leadership processes of empowerment, collaboration, and dialogue in the context of creating and transforming community.
 Emphasis is given to understanding individual and group development, structures of collaboration and dialogue, and leadership which is oriented toward process rather than product.